dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 2 * 3 + 4 = (2 * 3) + 4 = 6 + 4 = 10
 ```

-But it will counterintuitively do the following because we _always evaluate
+But our expression language will counter-intuitively do the following because we _always evaluate
 the entire right hand side of the expression_ due to the way we parsed the
 tokens: